Salted Caramel Apple Pie

 - Make the caramel using my step-by-step photos as a visual guide.
-Do this as you wait for the dough to chill.
+You can do this as you wait for the pie dough to chill.

 - Next, make the apple filling as the dough is still chilling: Place apple slices into a very large bowl.
 Add sugar, lemon zest, lemon juice, flour, cloves, nutmeg, and cinnamon.
 Gently toss to combine.
 Set aside.

 - Roll out the chilled pie dough: On a floured work surface, roll out one of the discs of chilled dough (keep the other one in the refrigerator).
 Turn the dough about a quarter turn after every few rolls until you have a circle 12 inches in diameter.
 Carefully place the dough into a 9x2 inch pie dish.
 Tuck it in with your fingers, making sure it is smooth.
 With a small and sharp knife, trim the extra overhang of crust and discard.

 - Fill the pie crust with the apples.
 There are a lot of apples, but pile them tightly and very high.
 Drizzle with 1/2 cup of the salted caramel, reserving the rest for topping.